Engaging our Aboriginal youth through snowboarding, promoting a healthy and active lifestyle.

 This winter, Canada~Snowboard will be partnering with the First Nations Snowboard Association to deliver the Aboriginal Snowboard Program (ASP) across Canada.

 The First Nations Snowboard Team (FNST) is the only organization of its kind operated

-For more information on this program, please contact C~S Sport Development Director: email@example.com
+For more information on this program, please contact the CS Sport Development Program Coordinator: email@example.com.